frankshearar/Home/Package-Type.md

 As mentioned in the [Tool Creation](#Installation) section, the `"packageType"` property under `"packOptions"` in a project.json can be set to any string adhering to the aforementioned format rules.

+Do note that the NuGet client (NuGet in Visual Studio) will reject installation of unrecognized package types.

 For example, suppose a package creator was using NuGet packages to deliver a Windows desktop executable under the `tools` .nupkg directory.
 The package creator and consumer would then come to some agreement on a package type string.
 In this example, the package type string could be `Win32Tool`.

 The package creator would craft a package with the following .nuspec: